kagus-code/kagus-code/README.md

 ### Hi there 👋, I'm Eston Kagwima
 ![](https://streak-stats.demolab.com?user=kagus-code&theme=dark)

 I'm a passionate coder who loves to solve problems and build solutions.
 My primary language is Python, but I also have experience with JavaScript.
-I've worked with several frameworks including Django, Flask, and React.
+I've worked with several frameworks including Django, Flask, React, Angular and NEXTJS

-Skills: DJANGO / REACT / JS / HTML / CSS / PYTHON / TS / DOCKER /

 - 🌱 I’m currently learning Devops
 - ⚡ Fun fact: Giraffes have no vocal cords